3 NBA Player Prop Bets to Target on Wednesday 11/9/22

 The prop-betting experience on FanDuel Sportsbook is getting even more fun.
 You can track your player props with real-time updates and place in-game props with ease.

-Note: Betting lines and our player projections may change throughout the day after this article is published.
+Please note that betting lines and our daily fantasy basketball projections may change throughout the day after this article is published.

 Ja Morant Under 7.5 Assists (+102)